All available options for configuring your integration with Bugsnag.

 Your Bugsnag API key (required)

-You can find your API key in Project Settings.
+You can find your API key in Project Settings from your Bugsnag dashboard.

 Specify the app component or configuration currently active.
 This allows